 Q. What is Amazon Polly?

 Amazon Polly is a service that turns text into lifelike speech.
 Amazon Polly enables existing applications to speak as a first class feature and creates the opportunity for entirely new categories of speech-enabled products, from mobile apps and cars, to devices and appliances.
 Amazon Polly includes dozens of lifelike voices and support for multiple languages, so you can select the ideal voice and distribute your speech-enabled applications in many geographies.
 Amazon Polly is easy to use – you just send the text you want converted into speech to the Amazon Polly API, and Amazon Polly immediately returns the audio stream to your application so you can play it directly or store it in a standard audio file format, such as MP3.
 Amazon Polly supports Speech Synthesis Markup Language (SSML) tags like prosody so you can adjust the speech rate, pitch, or volume.
 Amazon Polly is a secure service that delivers all of these benefits at high scale and at low latency.
 You can cache and replay Amazon Polly’s generated speech at no additional cost.
-Amazon Polly lets you convert 5M characters per month for free during the first year, upon sign-up.
+Amazon Polly lets you convert millions of characters per month for free during the first year, upon sign-up.
 Amazon Polly’s pay-as-you-go pricing, low cost per request, and lack of restrictions on storage and reuse of voice output make it a cost-effective way to enable speech synthesis everywhere.

 Q. Why should I use Amazon Polly?